Political Science 001 - The Government of the United States » Fall 2021 » Midterm Exam

 The issue of representation was addressed in the Great Compromise by giving each state

-B. an equal number of votes in the Electoral College.
+B. an equal number of senators but linking representation in the House of Representatives to population.

 C. a veto over constitutional amendments.